Posted on Apr 30, 2020

 It allows doctors to evaluate an individual’s risk for heart disease and can help prompt at-risk patients to make necessary lifestyle changes in order to prevent complications.

-Coronary artery calcification can be seen and measured with heart imaging tests, like CT.
+Coronary artery calcification can be seen and measured with heart imaging tests, like a CT scan.
 But understanding the results of such tests can be confusing.
-To help patients navigate the significance of coronary artery calcification on a CT scan, we spoke with expert Cardiothoracic Radiologist, Dr. Aimee Carswell.
-From how coronary artery calcification is detected and scored to what it means to have a blockage, Dr. Carswell takes us through what medical imaging can help tell us about our heart health.
+To help patients navigate the significance of coronary artery calcification on a CT scan, we spoke with two expert Cardiothoracic radiologists.
+Here, Dr. Giovanni Lorenz shares how patients who have been diagnosed with coronary artery calcification can benefit from getting a second opinion, followed by a deep dive with Dr. Aimee Carswell as she explains how coronary artery calcification is scored, what it means to have a blockage, and more.

 DocPanel is committed to making sure every patient receives excellent care.
 If you would like an expert second opinion on your medical imaging scan from one of our chest & cardiac subspecialists, you can learn more here.